-The 12€ experience at the Jewish Quarter was quite interesting.
-It basically included a 3D Virtual Video Experience about the Jewish history and an admission ticket to the Major Synagogue.
-Moreover, it also included a self-guided map which you have to follow to discover the many emblematic buildings within the Jewish Quarter.
-Here is their website in case you want to have a look at it.
+The 12€ experience in the Jewish Quarter was quite interesting.
+It included a 3D Virtual Video experience about the Jewish history and an admission ticket to the Major Synagogue.
+It also included a self-guided map which you can follow to discover the many emblematic buildings within the Jewish Quarter.
+Check out their website for more information!

 Our first stop was the Beit Jabad or the Call Barcelona shop.
-Here, you’re taken into a room with comfortable armchairs to experience a virtual 3D video about Jew’s history, culture, traditions and lifestyle.
-You can also find souvenirs, books and many other elements in relation with the Jewish community.
+Here, you will be taken into a room with comfortable armchairs to experience a virtual 3D video about Jew’s history, culture, traditions and lifestyle.
+You can also find souvenirs, books and many other elements regarding the Jewish community.

-After that, we went to the oldest synagogue in Europe and the very last one discovered, called the Major Synagogue.
-A multilingual guide takes you around while explaining the synagogue’s history, secrets and curiosities.
+Once we finished at the store, we went to the oldest synagogue in Europe and the very last one discovered, called the Major Synagogue.
+A private guide will take you around the building while explaining the synagogue’s history, secrets and curiosities.

 The guided tour at the Major Synagogue ended so, we continued the experience at our own pace with the self-guided map.
 There’s 10 locations on the map: Beit Jabad, Major Synagogue, Yosef Bunger House, Women Synagogue, Inquisition Headquarters, HaRashba House, Gravestone Wall, King’s Palace, HaEkdesh and the Water well.